dacoolman/Pacman/README.md

 2. If the user types "pacman", the user wins

 After each change in the world the world is regenerated to reflect the new information.

+Made with vanilla javascript on the client.
+Supported on Firefox and Chrome.